fnalways/terminus-docs/docs/manual/tutorials/set-custom-domain.md

  After successful authorization, an Olares ID with the custom domain, `justtest1953@xxxx.cloud`, is successfully created.

 ## Step 6: Install and activate Olares
 Almost there!
-When using a custom domain, you'll need to configure specific environment variables as part of your installation command.
-The following example shows installation on Linux.
-For other platforms, please refer to our [platform-specific installation guides](../get-started/install-olares.md).
+Now you are all set to install and activate Olares with your Olares ID.

+::: tip Note
+In the following example, we preset the domain name and username using environment variables with the installation script.
+You can also install with the one-line script without these variables, in which case you’ll need to enter the domain and username manually.
+For detailed instructions on all supported platforms, please refer to our [platform-specific installation guides](../get-started/install-olares.md).

 1. In the terminal, run the installation script with specified environment variables to start the installation: